Tylenol overdose; Paracetamol overdose

-This is for information only and not for use in the treatment or management of an actual overdose.
+This article is for information only.
 DO NOT use it to treat or manage an actual overdose.
 If you or someone you are with overdoses, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.

 Acetaminophen is found in a variety of over-the-counter and prescription pain relievers.

-Note: This list is not all inclusive.
+Note: This list is not all-inclusive.

 Common dosage forms and strengths:

 - Suppository: 120 mg, 125 mg, 325 mg, 650 mg

 - Junior tablets: 160 mg

 - Extra strength: 500 mg